Car Insurance FAQs

 Your claim may also be refused if:

-• You didn’t properly maintain your car and it is no longer roadworthy.
+• You didn’t properly maintain your car and it’s no longer roadworthy

-• You restricted drivers to a certain age (i.e. 25 or over), yet an age-restricted driver drove your car and was at-fault in an accident.
+• You restricted drivers to a certain age (e.g. 25 or over) but an age-restricted driver drove your car and caused an accident.

-For the full range of reasons why you may be refused payment, it’s vital you talk to your insurer and carefully read your Product Disclosure Statement (PDS).
+For the full list of reasons why you may be refused a claim, it’s vital you talk to your insurer and carefully read your PDS.

 Do I need insurance to register my car?

-Yes, you must take out Compulsory Third Party (CTP, also known as Green Slip) insurance when you register your car.
-CTP insurance is a mandatory level of cover for all registered vehicles.
-It covers your legal liability if you’re at fault in an accident and another person is injured or killed.
+Yes, you must take out Compulsory Third Party (CTP) insurance (known as Green Slip cover in New South Wales, MAC in Northern Territory and MAI in ACT) when you register your car.
+CTP insurance is a mandatory level of cover for all registered vehicles in Australia.
+It covers your legal liability if your vehicle is involved in an accident and another person is injured or killed.

-While you don’t have to take out any other type of car insurance, it’s likely to be in your best interest to do so.
-Why?
-Extra levels of car insurance offer increased protection.
-For instance, if you were involved in a car accident where you were at fault, comprehensive car insurance would not only cover the repair costs of the third party’s vehicle and property, but it would also cover your own vehicle’s damage as well.
+While you don’t have to take out any other type of car insurance, it’s likely to be in your best interest to do so, as you’ll get a much larger range of protection.
+For instance, if you were involved in a car accident where you were at fault, comprehensive car insurance would cover damages to the third party’s vehicle and property as well as your own vehicle’s damage.

 Learn more about other types of car insurance and why they’re worth considering on top of your CTP insurance.